An account option for holding cash at Betterment

 Betterment’s cash offerings are not like a savings account that you can obtain at a traditional bank in that it will not have its own routing and account number.
 We are not offering direct deposits of your paycheck to Cash Reserve at this time.
 However, you are still able to wire or transfer funds directly from another connected funding account, or connect a funding account within your Betterment account in order to initiate a transfer into your Cash Reserve or cash goal.
 Read more about how to ...Read More

 How long do transfers take between my cash accounts?

 Cash transfers between your joint and individual Cash Reserve accounts, or between your cash goals within your Cash Reserve account, can generally be completed on the same day.
 However, please note that some transfers may take longer, particularly if you have recently deposited funds into your Cash Reserve account.Read More

 Can someone wire funds to my Cash Reserve account?

 We allow our customers to generate wire transfer instructions directly from within their Betterment account.
-To wire funds into your Cash Reserve or cash goal, click here and select your high-yield cash account or goal.
+To wire funds into your Cash Reserve or cash goal, click here and select your cash account or goal.
 From there, we’ll generate instructions for you and if you’d like, we can even email you the instructions once you click “Email me instructions” at the bottom of the page.
-Please note, we do not charge a fee for incoming wire transfers, but your bank may charge you a fee for ...Read More
+Please note, we do not charge a fee for incoming wire transfers, but your bank may charge you a fee for sending one. ...Read More

 Is there a limit to withdrawals from Cash Reserve?